 THIS IS JUST THE BEGINNING!

-We are excited that so many people want to take part in this community-wide garden project, and will be giving away more plants throughout our 30th anniversary year.
+We were blown away by how people wanted to take part in this community-wide garden project, so gifted more plants from Sonoma Garden Park, donated by Pauls Produce.
 Sign up for the “SEC 30 Year Gardens” mailing list to be the first to hear about our next giveaway.

 We asked our friends at Valley Bar + Bottle to create a recipe using the SEC Victory Garden produce.
 Here’s what they created.

 “This is a method, not a recipe in the strictest sense, but is how we approach making this dish at Valley.
 As your garden delivers its unique abundances throughout the season, utilize a variety of techniques to combine them together in a way that maximizes their diversity of flavors and textures.”

 — Emma Lipp, Chef